isniz/isniz/sql_queries.md

 ### 2.1 Joining on ID

 Again, responses below won't have any practical meaning, but in other cases (for example, where both tables are appended simultaneously with related information) it may be useful.
 I did this to my database just as an experiment.
-INNER JOIN:
+INNER JOIN (IDs are the same):

     SELECT accounts.*, info.operator
     -> FROM accounts